-Wastewater is the term used to describe a combination of domestic sewage (from showers, baths, toilets and kitchens) and trade wastes (liquid wastes produced by a number of industrial and commercial activities).
+Wastewater is the term used to describe a combination of domestic sewage and trade wastes.
+Domestic sewage comes from showers, baths, toilets and kitchens.
+Trade wastes are liquid wastes produced by a number of industrial and commercial activities.

-Here’s what you can expect of us when it comes to your wastewater disposal.
+Here’s what you can expect from us when it comes to your wastewater disposal.

 - The wastewater service to your property will be available at least 99.9% of the time

-- Interruptions to the wastewater service to individual properties will not exceed 24 hours at any one time
+- Interruptions to the wastewater service to individual properties won't exceed 24 hours at any one time

 Our environmental commitment